littleninja/fictional-barnacle/README.md

   commit
 ```

-If you try to push the semantic commit to `develop` like before, you'll get an error message like this one:
+If you try to push the semantic commit to `develop` like before, you'll get an error message:

 ```shell
 git push origin HEAD:staging